 When a kid discloses abuse:

-As an adult, focus on only TWO THINGS:
+As an adult, focus on only THREE THINGS:

 4. If it doesn't seem to be happening currently in the kid's life, but happened in the past, and you're convinced the kid is NOT IN DANGER, you're still required to report it to the authorities.

 Now, having done that several times, I will tell you that the authorities are not always responsive.
 You need to report it so that there's a record, regardless.